SATORI-R1: Incentivizing Multimodal Reasoning through Explicit Visual Anchoring: Related Works

 \subsection{Enhancing Reasoning in MLLMs}

 Multimodal Large Language Models (MLLMs) have rapidly advanced the state of vision–language understanding by integrating text, image, and other sensory inputs.
-Early efforts primarily tackled image–text tasks, demonstrating the ability to generate descriptive captions and answer visual queries based on single-image prompts \cite{llava,llavanext,qu2024look}.
+Early efforts primarily tackled image–text tasks, demonstrating the ability to generate descriptive captions and answer visual queries based on single-image prompts \cite{llava,llavanext}.
 Subsequent research extended these models to video understanding \cite{sun2024video,cheng2024videollama} and to more diverse modalities such as audio and point clouds \cite{lyu2023macaw,wu2023next}.
 Domain-specific adaptations have further pushed the envelope: examples include specialized medical image interpretation \cite{zhang2023pmc,li2023llavamed,lan2025gem} and structured document analysis \cite{ye2023mplugdoc,liu2024textmonkey}.

 Building on the success of chain-of-thought prompting in pure-language settings \cite{openai2024o1}, recent approaches seek to endow MLLMs with stronger inference capabilities via supervised fine-tuning on high-quality reasoning traces.
-Methods such as LLaVA‑CoT generate structured intermediate reasoning steps—summary, description, analysis, conclusion—using a powerful teacher model and then train the target MLLM on these examples \cite{llava-cot}.
+Methods such as LLaVA‑CoT generate structured intermediate reasoning steps—summary, description, analysis, conclusion—using a powerful teacher model and then train the target MLLM on these examples \cite{xu2024llava}.
 Other works incorporate search techniques: Mulberry employs a collective Monte Carlo Tree Search across multiple model instances to discover effective reasoning pathways, which are subsequently distilled into a single model \cite{yao2024mulberry}.
+However, unlike these methods that rely on imitation, SATORI introduces verifiable visual grounding signals within a reinforcement learning framework to explicitly align reasoning with image content, rather than the free-from thinking applied in normal RL.